adeena210/.poverty/docs/Installation_Guide.md

   `pg_ctl -D /usr/local/var/postgres start`

-> **TCNJ NOTE:** If issues continue, there's something wrong with your psql installation.

 * Please run the following. `sudo yum install postgresql-libs postgresql-devel`

 * If the errors still continue, look up the error you're receiving for more advice.